Yeidep Union Bank

 - Submit the application.

-If you prefer the in-person route, visit a participating partner bank branch, request Yeidep Batch B onboarding, complete the account-opening step, and keep any account or onboarding details provided to you for the rest of the registration process.
+If you prefer in-person onboarding, visit a participating partner bank branch, request Yeidep Batch B onboarding, complete the account-opening step, and keep the account/onboarding details you receive for the next stages.

-After submission, you may see an option to download or print a confirmation slip.
-Save it or take a clear screenshot for your records in case you need to verify later.
+After you submit, you may be able to download or print a confirmation slip.
+Save it or take a clear screenshot as a record in case you need to verify later.

-If you do not receive a confirmation screen, first recheck your internet connection and try logging in again to see whether your application reflects on your dashboard.
-Also check your email inbox and spam folder for any automated messages.
-Where the portal is busy, allow time and revisit later using the same details you submitted so you do not create duplicates.
+If you do not see a confirmation screen, check your internet connection and log in again to confirm whether your application appears on your dashboard.
+Also review your email inbox and spam folder for automated updates.
+If the portal is busy, wait briefly and try again using the same submission details to avoid duplicates.

 Programme Benefits

-Yeidep is not a handout.
-However, selected participants may access tangible opportunities based on their assigned track.
+Yeidep is not described as a simple handout.
+Instead, selected participants may receive access to opportunities based on the track assigned to them.

-- Placement in structured work or project tracks: participants may be assigned to supervised roles, projects, or learning tracks tied to programme objectives.
+- Placement in supervised work or project tracks: participants may be assigned to roles or learning streams aligned with programme objectives.

-- Job matching or earning opportunities: where available, the programme may connect participants to work-linked options that can lead to income or longer-term engagement.
+- Job matching and earning opportunities where available: the programme may connect participants to work-linked options that can lead to income or continued engagement.

-- Stipends or monthly income (role/schedule dependent): where approved, payments are commonly tied to verification and participation and may be routed through the Yeidep bank account.
+- Stipends or monthly income where approved: payments (if applicable) are commonly linked to verification and participation and may be routed through the Yeidep bank account.

-Figures shared online range from about ₦50,000 to ₦500,000, but payouts are not uniform.
-Treat anyone guaranteeing income before selection as suspicious.
+Online figures often circulate, but payouts are not necessarily uniform.
+Treat anyone guaranteeing income before selection as unreliable.

 Avoid Scams and Common Pitfalls

-Viral programmes often attract misinformation and fraud attempts.
+Viral youth programmes can attract misinformation and fraudulent schemes.

-- Registration is free.
-Do not pay to obtain a slot.
+- Registration is presented as free—do not pay for a slot.

-- Avoid sending money to people who claim they can process your application.
+- Avoid sending money to anyone claiming they can guarantee approval.

-- Keep sensitive details private and verify every instruction.
+- Keep sensitive information private and verify instructions against official guidance.

-Any request for a processing fee before shortlisting is a major red flag.
+If someone requests a processing fee before shortlisting, it is a major red flag.

 After You Apply: What to Do Next